danpeirce/xpress-pic18f46k42/README.md

 * roam input used to determine if robot should
     1. Stay in place (perhaps for programming)
 	2. Roam (perhaps following a line)
+* PWM output at about 1 KHz on pad RC4 (set to 10% duty cycle)

 ## Pololu 3Pi robot